Suicide prevention training

 We are proud to be an organisation that is committed to equality, diversity, and inclusion.
 We believe that our differences make us stronger.

 We are not for profit and we believe strongly that no one should profit from the distress of others.
-This is really important, it’s why we became a social enterprise in the first place.
+This is important, it’s why we became a social enterprise in the first place.

 Learn more about our impact >